TykTechnologies/tyk-helm-chart/README.md

 	kubectl create namespace tyk-ingress
-	helm install tyk-mongo stable/mongodb --set "replicaSet.enabled=true" -n tyk-ingress (follow notes from the installation output to get connection details) helm install tyk-redis stable/redis -n tyk-ingress
+	helm install tyk-mongo stable/mongodb --set "replicaSet.enabled=true" -n tyk-ingress (follow notes from the installation output to get connection details)

+	helm install tyk-redis stable/redis -n tyk-ingress
 	(follow notes from the installation output to get connection details)

+### Community Edition
+Redis installed in the cluster or reachable from K8s (MongoDB is not required)

+	helm install tyk-redis stable/redis -n tyk-ingress
+	(follow notes from the installation output to get connection details)

+### SaaS Also called Hybrid or Multi-Cloud)
+Redis installed in the cluster or reachable from K8s (MongoDB is not required)

+	helm install tyk-redis stable/redis -n tyk-ingress
+	(follow notes from the installation output to get connection details)

-> *Important Note regarding TLS:* This helm chart assumes TLS is being used by default, so the gateways will listen on port 443 and load up a dummy certificate.
+> *Important Note regarding TLS:*
+This helm chart assumes TLS is being used by default, so the gateways will listen on port 443 and load up a dummy certificate.
 You can set your own default certificate by replacing the files in the certs/ folder.

+## Install Tyk Pro
+To install, *first modify the `values.yaml` file to add redis and mongo details, and add your license*:

+	helm install tyk-pro -f ./values.yaml ./tyk-pro -n tyk-ingress

 ## Install Tyk Community Edition
 > **Warning**: This is highly experimental, technical support is not available.